UWrc/UWrc.github.io/docs/tools/r.md

 title: R and Rstudio
 ---

 R is a popular statistical programming language for data science and analytics.
-We rely on Singularity containers to deploy R and you can get a refresher on [modules](modules.md) and [containers](containers.md).
+We rely on Apptainer (formerly Singularity) and Docker containers to deploy R and you can get a refresher on [modules](modules.md) and [containers](containers.md).

 ## R